 Planning for every scenario helped the procurement team highlight pinch points in the supply chain and find solutions, ensuring that implementation went as smoothly as possible.

 The most crucial element of the last 18 months for the public sector has been the transparency and collaboration with the private and academic sectors to achieve successful outcomes.
 The pandemic demanded “all hands on deck” to find solutions, enabling people to work collaboratively across industries, which had a profound effect on the successful delivery of initiatives.
-“One of the things I’m most proud of … is how we pull the different groups together,” Gary Horsfield says, in reference to the PPE program.
+“One of the things I’m most proud of … is how we pull the different groups together,” Gary Horsfield says, in reference to the PPE programme.
 “We’ve had people from Central Government and NHS, DHSC, different consultancies.
 One of the things we’ve done is we’ve got the best out of all of them.”

 Jacqui Rock points to the sheer scale of collaboration required for Test and Trace.
-“When you look at everybody involved, from myself to the people out there at the test centers, to the people that man the labs, to the technicians creating the app,” says Jacqui, “fifty thousand people is a lot of people working towards Test and Trace.”
+“When you look at everybody involved, from myself to the people out there at the test centres, to the people that man the labs, to the technicians creating the app,” says Jacqui, “fifty thousand people is a lot of people working towards Test and Trace.”
 To collaborate effectively, Jacqui points to developing continued trust and productive partnerships with your key suppliers.

-Collaboration also enabled further programs, such as Test and Trace and VTF – that focused on the monumental challenge of sourcing a brand new vaccine for millions of people – to learn from those successes and challenges.
+Collaboration also enabled further programmes, such as Test and Trace and VTF – that focussed on the monumental challenge of sourcing a brand new vaccine for millions of people – to learn from those successes and challenges.
 “There’s no heroism in reinventing the wheel,” says Gary.
 “The achievement is in delivering results, and if somebody has already shown you how to do it, there’s no need to go a different way.”

 For example, for VTF, Ruth Todd explained the challenge of navigating the rollout.
 “We were active, in parallel with the vaccine developments, in determining where we’ve got capacity,” says Ruth.
 “The distinction for the taskforce is because we were a rainbow team, if we wanted a skillset, we bought it into the team.
 Either by working directly or by working in partnership with other companies outside.
 Whatever we needed to do, we found a way of doing it, and we were proactive in our procurement.”